 This is an online version of a printed trail to help you and your family find out about some artists, their artworks and provide some prompts for you to make your own art, amongst the trees.

-You will be able to pick up a free copy of the trail at the Gallery of Modern Art soon - but for now you can enjoy it on your device as you explore the grounds.
+Pick up a free copy of the trail at the Gallery of Modern Art or enjoy it on your device as you explore the grounds.

 - Follow this route or make up your own